On this page you can find my research and writings.

 At the HES I also discussed a paper on the political economy of George Orwell.

 This is the paper for the Global Business Research Symposium (GBRS) in Valencia, Spain June 3-5, 2019.
-The paper is on monopoly theory, method and measurement, creative destruction and distribution under the 'new' economy.
+The paper is on monopoly theory, method and measurement, creative destruction and distribution under the 'new' economy, for example which special interest groups are slowing down the adaptation of platforms and digital currency.
 It is also a survey of some headline cases in anti-trust and follows recent work highlighting the harm that rent-seeking and regulatory-capture can do to individual well-being under political capitalism.
 This is the presentation.

 I reviewed T. G. Drape's "Remapping Global Business from the Reshaping of Trade" at the GBRS, which is about using internet technology to faciliate customs clearances and the importance of air transportation in the international value-chain.
 There is also some interesting information on the difficulties in measurement for the "new" economy, here is my critique.